Good food contributes to a good life.

 - Cut back on salt and high sodium foods.
 Recent studies show a link between excess salt consumption and stomach cancer.

-A certified oncology dietitian, specially trained to help cancer patients maintain nutritional balance, is available to you at any time.
-Your dietitian can meet with you for a private consultation and will then work with you to develop an individualized nutrition plan to your unique needs and goals.
+Part of our cutting-edge care for cancer patients includes providing access to a certified oncology dietitian, specially trained to help maintain nutritional balance.
+First, you can meet with your dietitian for a private consultation.
+Then, your dietician will listen to your individual circumstances and together you will create an individualized nutrition plan that adapts to your unique needs and goals.

 Learn how to make and bake healthy foods that support your treatment or recovery plan.
 Our oncology certified dietitians and guest speakers share fun and easy recipes while highlighting the nutritional benefits of each food.
 Cooking demonstrations also serve as support groups for attendees.
 Patients, survivors and caregivers come to learn a new skill and share their tips and tricks for staying healthy in the kitchen.